 You will have to take my word for it that one of these is a realization of a two-dimensional Poisson point process and the other contains correlations between the points.
 One therefore has a real pattern to it, and one is a realization of a completely unstructured random process.

 The top process is also generated by a Monte Carlo technique, but the algorithm is more complicated.
 In this case the presence of a point at some location suppresses the probability of having other points in the vicinity.
 Each event has a zone of avoidance around it; the points are therefore anticorrelated.
 The result of this is that the pattern is much smoother than a truly random process should be.
 In fact, this simulation has nothing to do with galaxy clustering really.
 The algorithm used to generate it was meant to mimic the behaviour of glow-worms which tend to eat each other if they get too close.
-That’s why they spread themselves out in space more uniformly than in the random pattern.
+That’s why they spread themselves out in space more uniformly than in the “really” random pattern.

 Incidentally, I got both pictures from Stephen Jay Gould’s collection of essays Bully for Brontosaurus and used them, with appropriate credit and copyright permission, in my own book From Cosmos to Chaos.
-I forgot to say this in earlier versions of this post.

 The tendency to find things that are not there is quite well known to astronomers.
 The constellations which we all recognize so easily are not physical associations of stars, but are just chance alignments on the sky of things at vastly different distances in space.
 That is not to say that they are random, but the pattern they form is not caused by direct correlations between the stars.
 Galaxies form real three-dimensional physical associations through their direct gravitational effect on one another.